Get Expert Pet Advice Straight to Your Inbox

 Search and Rescue

-Think of a search and rescue dog, and you probably see images of the Saint Bernard with a flask of brandy strapped around his neck.
+Think of a search and rescue dog, and you probably see images of the Saint Bernard with a flask of brandystrapped around his neck.
 These famous dogs were bred by the monks serving the Swiss Saint Bernard Hospice for the search and rescue of avalanche victims in the Pennine Alps in the early 1700s.
 The more legendary of the early search and rescue dogs was a Saint Bernard named Barry, who reportedly saved between 40 and 100 lives.

 Search and rescue (SAR) dogs today work in a variety of conditions and circumstances executing their heroic roles.
-Subcategories of SAR dogs are trained to rescue and recover victims from:
+Subcategories of SAR dogs are trained to rescue and recover victims from: Wilderness Avalanche Disasters Drowning

 SAR dogs may be trained and commissioned by government agencies such as FEMA, or they may be civilian volunteers.
-Breed selection depends on the specific use, but most successful in the criteria required for SAR success are:
+Breed selection depends on the specific use, but most successful in the criteria required for SAR success are: Labrador Retrievers German Shepherds Border Collies Belgian Malinois Golden Retrievers

 Therapy Dogs